 So you must plan your holiday and need to think of the things you need to carry in your suitcase.
 In addition, if you pack your suitcase with items that are not permitted, you’re bound to get in trouble at the airport.

-Aryabhatta, also known as Aryabhatta I or Aryabhata (476-550?), is a famous Indian mathematician and astronomer, born in a place called Taregana, in Bihar (though some people do not agree with the evidence).
-Taregana which literally means songs of stars in Bihari, is a small place situated nearly 30 km from Patna, which was then known as Kusumpura later Pataliputra, the capital of the Gupta Empire.
+Aryabhatta, also known as Aryabhatta I or Aryabhata (476-550?), was a famous Indian mathematician and astronomer, born in a place called Taregana, in Bihar (though some people do not agree with the evidence).
+Taregana (also spelled as Taragna) which literally means songs of stars in Bihari, is a small place situated nearly 30 km from Patna, which was then known as Kusumpura later Pataliputra, the capital of the Gupta Empire.
 This is the very empire that has been dubbed as the “golden period in Indian history”.
 The best introduction to the genius of past is seen in the words of Bhaskara I who said, “Aryabhatta is the master who, after reaching the furthest shores and plumbing the inmost depths of the sea of ultimate knowledge of mathematics, kinematics and spherics, handed over the three sciences to the learned world”.
 Read More…

 The monsoon in India depends on two seasonal winds; the Southwest Monsoon known as Summer Monsoon and Northeast monsoon popularly known as Winter Monsoon.
 The Summer Monsoon starts from June and is through till Mid-October; the Winter Monsoon is from October to December.
 The south-west monsoon brings most of the rainfall during the year in the country.